aaronjohn2/AR-Ruler/README.md

 # AR-Ruler
-Augmented Reality Ruler to calculate distance of real world objects
+Using ARKit in Swift to make an Augmented Reality Ruler which could calculate distance of real world objects.